Take care of your mental health in the workplace.

 Just like it's important to take regular breaks, it's also crucial to take your start and finish times seriously.
 Overworked staff are notoriously unproductive, with so-called “work martyrs” sacrificing hours of personal time in the name of reducing their workloads.
 Productive output drops dramatically after the 50-hour/week mark and plummets completely beyond 55 hours.
 Making this personal sacrifice is a serious physical and mental drain on those who make it, and, ultimately, a waste of valuable time.

-Instead, clock in on time and leave on time — make the most of your contracted hours and know when to call it a day.
-Drawing clear dividing lines between your personal and professional lives is an essential basis for an effective work-life balance.
+Instead, clock in on time and leave on time – make the most of your contracted hours and know when to call it a day.
+Drawing clear dividing lines between your personal and professional lives is an essential basis for an effective work-life balance and good mental health at work.
 By respecting these important boundaries, you can reap the benefits in and out of work.

-Last but certainly not least, no matter what line of work you're in, everyone deserves the gratification that comes with the occasional reward, and sometimes, it pays to be your own benefactor.
-Treats come in all shapes and sizes — some tangible, others abstract — but the important thing to remember is that everyone is different, and it's about finding what gives you the emotional spring in your step that helps you get the job done.
+Last but certainly not least, no matter what line of work you're in, everyone deserves the gratification that comes with the occasional reward – and sometimes, it pays to be your own benefactor.
+Treats come in all shapes and sizes – some tangible, others abstract – but the important thing to remember is that everyone is different.
+It's about finding what gives you the emotional spring in your step that helps you get the job done and have good mental health at work.

 Whether it's indulging in a luxurious out-of-office lunch, embarking on an after-work shopping spree, or stocking up on gourmet coffee products to see you through the working day, don't stop treating yourself.
 A personal reward for working at your best is the least you deserve, and these little pick-me-ups could be the secret to seeing the productivity boost you're looking for.